tillg/tillgartner.com.src/content/blog/2016-08-08_my_static_website.md

 As a result I should have a closer look at *[Harp JS](https://harpjs.com/)*, *[Metalsmith](http://www.metalsmith.io/)*, *[Hexo](https://hexo.io/)* and *[Wintersmith](http://wintersmith.io/)*.

+After quickly reading thru the websites of the above tools I decided to give it a try with *[Metalsmith](http://www.metalsmith.io/)*.

 <a name="editors"/>
 ## Editors
 </a>